James Williamson (musician)

 James Robert Williamson (born October 29, 1949) is an American guitarist, songwriter, record producer and electronics engineer.
-He was a member of the iconic proto-punk rock band The Stooges, notably on the influential album Raw Power and in the reformed Stooges from 2009 to 2016.
+He was a member of the proto-punk rock band the Stooges, notably on the album Raw Power and in the reformed Stooges from 2009 to 2016.
 Between his stints in music, Williamson worked in Silicon Valley developing computer chips.
 Most recently he has continued as a solo artist.

 Early years

 Williamson was born in Castroville, Texas in 1949.
 His father died while he was young and he moved to San Antonio, Texas around the age of five.
 He began playing guitar in the 7th grade, while his family were living in Lawton, Oklahoma: